 Anyone with more than a passing familiarity of Indiana landscapes can envision a county seat with its venerated central courthouse square.
 For me, Crown Point, Greensburg, and Noblesville are among the first that come to mind.
 However, despite being larger than any of the aforementioned cities, Muncie does not have a courthouse square that embeds itself in the typical visitor’s memory.
 For the time being, this image from Google Street View of the Delaware County Courthouse will have to suffice.
 If this structure fails to convey the conventional image of a Midwestern county courthouse, that is quite obviously because it isn’t one.
 The 19th century building that housed most Delaware County government functions met the wrecking ball in 1966, replaced shortly thereafter with this structure, now the Delaware County County Court administrative offices.
 Here are some recent photos I’ve taken at approximately the same southeast corner, showing that landscape architects have spruced up the grounds since the above Flickr photo was taken, reducing the imperviousness of the plaza by adding rainwater gardens and a prominently located state/national flag.

 Aside from brutalism’s obvious precipitous fall from grace by the mid 1980s, what else is wrong with the first of these two buildings, which stands at Muncie’s implicit dead center?
 Even with the flagpole or landscaping, it doesn’t convey the monumentality needed to make an identifiable landmark: not only is the court admin building the same height or smaller than some of the surrounding structures, the fenestration is fundamentally introverted and uninviting to passers-by.
 The massing of the upper floors obscures any first-floor entrance in the shadows, so that the plaza is the only way to discern that this might be the building’s façade.
-Not only does this new court lack a prominent apex that could attract the eye from a distance, but its intrinsic reticence nullifies any grandeur that could at least turn the courthouse plaza into a central node.
+Not only does this new court lack a prominent apex that could attract the eye from a distance (as we expect from landmarks), but its intrinsic reticence nullifies any grandeur that could at least turn the courthouse plaza into a central node.
 Here’s a view from the western side of the building:

 Nothing more than a blank wall.
 No lawn, no sculptures, no flags.
-Visitors could walk or drive right by the courthouse without even noticing this building, and as a result, Muncie lacks the perceived core to its downtown that we have come to expect in most Indiana county seats.
+Visitors could walk or drive right by the courthouse without even noticing this building, and as a result, Muncie lacks the perceived landmarks or the core to its downtown that we have come to expect in most Indiana county seats.

 The next contender for a central landmark, Muncie City Hall, built in 2005, achieves a certain stature as it looms over the bridge to the White River, directly to its northwest.

 But it only functions as a hub by proxy: it is the next best thing, given the absence of the prominent central courthouse that visitors would expect.
-Where does this leave a city in search of a landmark?
+Where does this leave a city in search of landmarks?
 The Shafer Bell Tower at Ball State University certainly could function as a rallying point within the campus, but this relatively new structure belongs to the university, both de jure and metaphorically.